 Teachers Without Borders is a leading nonprofit in the field of international education and teacher professional development.
 TWB works to advance the quality of human welfare globally by empowering teachers as local leaders in their own communities.
 Programs are locally led and member driven, and online membership is free.

-Twitter4Teachers wiki – a wiki built for teachers to start building their own PLN, you can add your own twitter account, too
+Twitter4Teachers wiki is a wiki built for teachers to start building their own PLN, you can add your own twitter account, too

-Using Facebook as a Professional Development Tool – a list of facebook resources for educators
+Using Facebook as a Professional Development Tool is a list of facebook resources for educators.

 Social Learning Handbook from C4LPT by Jane Hart, here you can find more resources, articles and presentations about social learning from her.